 The timeline for Sunset Hills began in 1922, when developer Arthur Kirby Moore acquired two tracts of land.
 The first tract was 212-acres of old-growth woodland from the estate Col. James T. Morehead, a nephew of Greensboro’s Governor Morehead.
 The second tract was 136 acres of pastureland known as the Benbow Farm.
 The combined parcel encompassed rolling terrain west of Greensboro that extended from Walker Avenue north to the Salem Road, now known as Friendly Avenue.

 Moore was born on a farm in Wayne County, NC on September 30th, 1886.
 A Quaker, he came to Greensboro as a student at Guilford College.
 After graduation, he worked in Wilmington for three years before returning to Greensboro in 1914, taking a position as manager of the real estate division of Guilford Insurance and Realty Company.
 On October 21, 1915, he married Blanche Dawson from nearby Friendship and herself a Quaker and graduate of Greensboro College.
 His career was launched when he sold fifteen houses in his first year in the Fisher Park neighborhood.
 Success prompted Moore to look for new opportunities to continue his momentum by selling additional lots and houses.
 His next project was a subdivision that had languished after being platted in 1891.
-He acquired unsold parcels and rechristened the old subdivision “Westerwood.”
+He acquired unsold parcels and rechristened the old subdivision “Westerwood in 1919.”

 In order to prepare for the launch of Sunset Hills in 1922, Moore orchestrated a public relations campaign by announcing a contest to select the name of the new community.
 In May 1924, an announcement was made in the Daily News that J. B. Stroud and S. A. Hodgin made the winning suggestion for “Sunset Hills.”
 Additional contests were held to name the streets that served to extend free news coverage and diverted attention from rival subdivisions such as College Park, Hamilton Lakes, Irving Park, and Lindley Park.